mickeyboxell/linkerd-lab/lab-4.md

 # Lab 4: Failure Injection

+## Summary
+This lab walks through using Linkerd to inject failures into an application.

+### What Do You Need? ###
+* A Kubernetes cluster
+* A machine with the Linkerd CLI installed

+## Failure Injection

 We already have the books app installed in our cluster and injected with the Linkerd proxy from lab 2.

 1. Check the health of the application: